(To view Part 1 of this 2-part article, go here.)

 Stay on Trend With Your Wardrobe

 Your appearance says a lot about you before you ever say a word.
 According to image consultant and stylist Rose Jubb, staying on trend with your clothes can also show you’re current in your expertise and industry.
 “A good fit should be your number one priority,” Jubb says.
-“If you’re clothes fit, you can convey you’re a fit for the job.”
+“If your clothes fit, you can convey you’re a fit for the job.”